 Brave has a smooth integration with Uphold in order to easily shift BAT tokens from Brave rewards to the wallet.
 The main reason why you should use Uphold with Brave rewards is the fact that you can easily turn your rewards into fiat money through Uphold.
 The Brave wallet isn’t fiat-friendly, and you can’t cash out your BAT tokens.

-How to Withdraw BAT to a Cryptocurrency Wallet
+How to Withdraw BAT from Uphold

 - Enter your Brave browser on PC or mobile (it’s available on both Android and iOS).